MichaelTuchman/fin-data-foundry/README.md

 It enables normalization of bank CSV data, standardization of financial transactions, and metadata-driven ingestion using SQL and AWS Athena.

+---

+## ⚠️ Current Implementation

+The reference implementation in this repository is developed and tested on AWS (S3 + Athena).

+The overall approach is platform-agnostic and can be adapted to other environments (e.g., Azure, GCP, or local SQL engines), but those implementations are not yet provided.

+---

 # 🧩 Use Cases

 This project is designed for anyone dealing with inconsistent financial data across multiple sources.
 Even within the same bank, formats often change over time.